Jos. A. Bank: History

+1886–1945: Beginnings and expansion

 In 1866, Charles Bank immigrated to Baltimore, Maryland from Lithuania to open a small tailor shop.
 By the start of the 20th century, he had branched out into the manufacturing of trousers.
-His grandson, Joseph A. Bank, joined his small company in 1898 as a cloth cutter when he was 11 years old.
+His grandson, Joseph A. Bank, joined his small company in 1898, as a cloth cutter when he was 11 years old.
 Over the next ten years, Joseph became a wholesale salesperson, traveling in the South to sell pants.

-In 1905, Moses Hartz established a men’s clothing manufacturing company which was taken over by his widow Lena Hartz in 1921.
+In 1905, Moses Hartz established a men’s clothing manufacturing company, which was taken over by his widow Lena Hartz in 1921.
 Their daughter, Anna Hartz, was a traveling salesperson for the firm.
-Although they were rivals in the business, Anna married Joseph Bank.
-And in 1922, Joseph joined forces with his new mother-in-law and formed L. Hartz and Bank.
+Although they were rivals in the business, Anna married Joseph Bank and in 1922, Joseph joined forces with his new mother-in-law and formed L. Hartz and Bank.
 This new company manufactured and sold suits to retailers throughout the region.